 No, only frozen raspberries will work here because they literally are hard and won't burst as you mix them into the cookie dough.
 Fresh berries will burst and turn into mush.

-When using frozen raspberries it is important not mix too much after adding adding them because the reaction of baking soda (which is alkaline) with the antioxidants (the colour compounds responsible for that vibrant red colour of raspberries) will actually cause the colour compounds to turn more blue and make the cookie dough look grey since baking soda will increase the pH of the batter.
+When using frozen raspberries it is important not mix too much after adding adding them because the reaction of baking soda (which is alkaline) with the antioxidants (the color compounds responsible for that vibrant red color of raspberries) will actually cause the color compounds to turn more blue and make the cookie dough look grey since baking soda will increase the pH of the batter.
 To prevent this, just scatter the berries evenly over the dough and fold them in with just a few strokes.

 If you mix the berries into the cookie dough too much, then it will break the cells and cause too much moisture to leach into the cookie dough which will cause it to spread too much.